-The iCVL offers various senior projects for teams 1-4 students, either as a semester or year-long course in CS or as a year-long project in Software Engineering or Electrical Engineering.
+The iCVL offers various senior projects for teams 2-4 students, either as a semester or year-long project course in Computer Science (marked CS) or as a year-long project in Software Engineering (marked SE).
 The list below is kept up to date (and currently updated for spring semester 2017-2018) and always contains projects that are open.

 Stable marriage for square visual puzzles (CS)